wyang342/schema-modifications/readme.md

 Save your schema migration to a new file, `migrations.sql`.
 Write SQL statements to make the following modifications:

+Use the following link to assist you in writing queries for your migration file -> [ALTER TABLE statement](https://www.techonthenet.com/sql/tables/alter_table.php)
 ### customers

 1. Both columns `first` and `last` have ambiguous names.
 Rename them to `first_name` and `last_name`.